wehnerb/slide-timing-proxy/README.md

 - Querying the Google Slides API for the current slide count, with the result cached for 1 hour to protect against API quota exhaustion
 - Dividing the total allotted time equally across all slides
-- Returning a delay page that navigates the display to the Google Slides embed URL with the correct `delayms` timing parameter already calculated
+- Redirecting the display directly to the Google Slides embed URL with the correct `delayms` timing parameter already calculated

 The display is configured with a single Worker URL and requires no further maintenance when slides are added or removed — timing adjusts automatically.